 Jesus fasted for 40 days and waited 30 years to begin his ministry.
 But when the time came he did not waste any time.
 As soon as he returned to Galilee after his long fast and the trails he went through, he began the work His father had sent him to do, preaching in synagogues, healing people driving out demons…..

-On the other hand the rash behavior of Moses sent him into exile for 40 years when he killed an Egyptian for attacking his countryman.
+On the other hand, the rash behaviour of Moses sent him into exile for forty years when he killed an Egyptian for attacking his countryman.
 He did not wait for the time appointed by God for him to lead Israel out of Egypt and his anger got the best of him.
-But still God chose him and gave him all that he needed including a personal orator in the form of Aaron to lead Israel to the promise land.
-It took 40 years to cover a journey of a mere 3 and half years.
-Even in the desert God was preparing them.
-So to anyone who asks how long should I wait? , the above example would be a real eye opener.
-One thing we need to know that God in his sovereign will give us the right amount and at the right time when He sees it best.
+But still, God chose him and gave him all that he needed including a personal orator in the form of Aaron to lead Israel to the promise land.
+It took forty years to cover a journey of a mere three and a half years.
+Even in the desert, God was preparing them.
+So to anyone who asks how long should I wait? the above example would be a real eye-opener.
+One thing we need to know is that God in his sovereign will give us the right amount and at the right time when He sees it best.

-Now coming back to the disciples, after Christ’s work on this earth was finished the disciples were left to carry his ministry forward and the fasted and prayed for 40 days till the Holy Spirit came upon them on the day of the Pentecost.
+Now coming back to the disciples, after Christ’s work on this earth was finished the disciples were left to carry his ministry forward and fasted and prayed for forty days till the Holy Spirit came upon them on the day of the Pentecost.
 Immediately they started the work appointed to them without wasting any time.
-Jesus in saying that his disciples will fast when the time comes was right and they did much more than just fast for Him.
+In saying that His disciples will fast when the time comes, Jesus was right and they actually did much more than just fast for Him.